top of page

 The Big Storm Is Coming

 Installation and performance piece, New Mexico, USA, 2017.
-Display materials: still print & audiovisual projection.
+Display materials: still print, HD projection, 5.1 surround sound.

 When displayed the piece exists as a still print as well as an audio visual projection played on a loop.
 The projection consists of the still image combined with a ten minute soundtrack of the final moments of the storm approaching, engulfing the woman and finally leaving; returning the scene back to the state where it began.
 The vigorous movement of the sound counterpoints the stillness of the image and underlines the sense of paralysis experienced by the figure in the piece.
 The sound contains all of the movement that is absent in the image and consequently acts as a catalyst for the spectator to participate in his/her own imagining of the motion within the scene.
 The spectator has the agency to fill in the action of the scene and import their own traumas and personal experience into their viewing of the piece.